Mark Croucher: Political career

 In 2001, he was employed by UKIP as its sole press officer and de facto Director of Communications, with him adopting the formal title in 2002 under new leader Roger Knapman as the party expanded.
 At the 2001 general election he contested the Dartford parliamentary constituency for UKIP, coming fourth with 989 votes.

-In 2003, Croucher led the party's decision to contest local elections, writing its first local election manifesto – which still forms the backbone of the current manifesto – and standing himself in the staunchly Labour Joyce Green ward for Dartford Borough Council, polling 31% of the vote in the multiseat ward.
+In 2003, Croucher led the party's decision to contest local elections, writing its first local election manifesto – which still forms the backbone of the current manifesto.
+He himself stood in the staunchly Labour Joyce Green ward for Dartford Borough Council in 2003, polling 31% of the vote in the multiseat ward.

-In 2004, he was in charge of media strategy for the party's successful 2004 European election campaign which saw the party break through from its existing three MEP seats to 12, gaining 16.8% of the national vote and beating the Liberal Democrats into fourth place.
-By focussing on large set piece events with a central theme, and by carefully deploying high-profile candidates (including Robert Kilroy-Silk) and supporters, he generated significant media interest in the campaign, which represented a break from previous UKIP efforts.
-Throughout this period, he worked closely with Clive Page (at that time a consultant, and later Deputy Director of Communications), with external advice from PR guru Max Clifford, who had declared his support for UKIP early in the campaign.
+In 2004, he was in charge of media strategy for the party's 2004 European election campaign which saw the party break through from its existing three MEP seats to 12, gaining 16.8% of the national vote and beating the Liberal Democrats into fourth place.
+By focussing on large set-piece events with a central theme, and by carefully deploying high-profile candidates (including Robert Kilroy-Silk) and supporters, he generated significant media interest in the campaign, which represented a break from previous UKIP efforts.
+Throughout this period he worked closely with Clive Page (at that time a consultant, and later deputy director of communications), with external advice from PR guru Max Clifford, who had declared his support for UKIP early in the campaign.
 Page was a former Head of News for ITV Tyne Tees television.
 Croucher also worked closely with UKIP Head of Strategy Dick Morris, who joined the campaign team in late 2003.

 Following the election, he was appointed editor of UKIPs internal magazine, Independence News, updating the style and content of the magazine as its circulation reached a peak of 29,000.
 He remained editor until 2007.

 Croucher stood down as director of communications in 2007, but returned in 2009 as a consultant for the European election campaign of that year.
 After UKIP came second, he was appointed as Head of Media for UKIP's new grouping in the European Parliament, the Europe of Freedom and Democracy Group, in which position he continued until 2011.
-Since then, he has worked as a consultant for several of the partys MEPs.
+Since then, he has worked as a consultant for several of the party's MEPs.

 Chartered Institute of Journalists

-In January 2015, Croucher was elected Vice President of the Chartered Institute of Journalists in an election caused by the elevation of previous Vice President Paul Leighton to the Presidency following the death in office in January 2014 of President Charlie Harris.
-Croucher assumed the Presidency in January 2016 after a shortened Vice Presidency of one year and is currently the Immediate Past President.
+In January 2015, Croucher was elected vice president of the Chartered Institute of Journalists in an election caused by the elevation of previous vice president Paul Leighton to the presidency following the death in office in January 2014 of President Charlie Harris.
+Croucher assumed the presidency in January 2016 after a shortened vice presidency of one year and is currently the immediate past president.
 Croucher had contested the first elections for the national council of the Chartered Institute of Journalists in 2003 and was elected.
 He defended his position in 2005, but did not seek re-election in 2007.
-He successfully stood for election to Council in February 2013.
+He successfully stood for election to council in February 2013.